Trevor J. Gerlach DVM, DACVIM (Cardiology)

 Get to Know the Expertise, Skill, and Heart Behind VSC

-How did you become interested in Cardiology?
+How did you become interested in your specialty?

 What is your philosophy of patient care?

-What are some of your biggest challenges?
+What are some of your biggest challenges in your area of expertise?

 Cardiology is a relatively new field within veterinary medicine.
 While that can be exciting at times, it also means that we still have a lot to learn.
+We are often forced to extrapolate diagnostics and therapies used in human medicine that may or may not ultimately pan out to be the ideal option for dogs and cats.

-What inspires or motivates you?
+Is there a particular case that inspires or motivates you?

 I’m motivated by the change I see in an owner’s face when I’m able to provide a diagnosis and appropriate therapy for their pet to afford them a better quality of life for whatever time they may have.
 I find surgical correction of cardiac diseases (patent ductus arteriosus, pulmonic stenosis, arrhythmias requiring pacemaker therapy) especially rewarding.

-What do you like to do outside of work?
+What do you like to do outside of work (pets, family and other fun stuff)?